 entered to refine a route.
 When the commands are displayed on the Main

-screen, the up and down arrow keys at the top right of the screen to the
+screen, use the up and down arrow keys at the top right of the screen to the

-Menu may be used to move the highlight up and down through
+Menu to move the highlight up and down through

 the series of commands.